-This is an online course, delivered via zoom, and making use of the Blackboard learning management system (LMS).
-Students must be mindful of all course expectations, deliverables and due dates, especially because the online portion of the course requires significant time management.
-All assignments and course interactions will utilize internet technologies.
+This is an in-person course.
+Students must be mindful of all course expectations, deliverables and due dates.
+Many assignments and course interactions will utilize internet technologies.
 See "Technical Requirements" section for more information.
-In Blackboard, you will access online lessons, course materials, and resources.
+In Blackboard, you will access lessons, course materials, and resources.
+Exams will be administered via Blackboard.